jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   and [software composition analysis](../../categories/sca/) (SCA) can come into play.
-  The former review code for vulnerabilities whereas the latter review code dependencies.
+  The former reviews code for vulnerabilities whereas the latter reviews code dependencies.
   In the testing phase,
   having a product ready to run and be tested, [dynamic application security testing](../../categories/dast/) (DAST) can be used.
-  This method do not access code but send attack vectors to the endpoints of running applications.
+  This method does not access code but sends attack vectors to the endpoints of running applications.
   [Penetration testing](../../solutions/penetration-testing/)
-  can be performed later,
-  in the releasing phase.
+  can be performed later in the DevSecOps lifecycle, in the releasing phase.
   This method relies on hackers
   who try to bypass controls,